Pay To Play: Tackling Once-in-a-Lifetime Hunts

 A bowhunter poses with the caribou he harvested.

-As a non-resident, I have a hard time applying for California and recommending other non-residents apply there for sheep.
-To apply, you must first purchase a license for about $200 and then there is a minimal application fee of averaging $8.
+As a non-resident, I have a hard time applying in California or recommending other non-residents apply there for sheep.
+To apply, you must first purchase a license for about $200, and then there is a minimal application fee of averaging $8.
 For non-residents, California currently issues up to two sheep permits, and I don’t like those odds for the amount of money that I am out of pocket.
-With that being said, it’s very situational in my book.
-As I grew up in California, I have aspirations of returning to hunt deer with some of my friends, so on the years I’m planning to hunt deer there, I will purchase the license and apply for sheep.
+That said, it’s situational in my book.
+As I grew up in California, I have aspirations of returning to hunt deer with some of my friends, so in the years I’m planning to hunt deer there, I will purchase the license and apply for sheep.

 Raffle Opportunities